jasoncolburne/arad/documentation/design/domain-data.md

 ## Domain Model

 Arad is a simple distributed application.
-There are four service layers, all backed by the same underlying infrastructure, sharing the same domain model.
+There are four services in the service layer, all backed by the same underlying infrastructure, sharing the same domain model.

 ### User